Textualize/textual/docs/tutorial.md

 ## Designing a UI with widgets

+Textual has a large number of [builtin widgets](./widget_gallery.md).
+For our app we will need new widgets, which we can create by extending and combining the builtin widgets.

-Textual comes with a number of builtin widgets, like Header and Footer, which are versatile and re-usable.
-We will need to build some custom widgets for the stopwatch.
-Before we dive in to that, let's first sketch a design for the app &mdash; so we know what we're aiming for.
+Before we dive in to building widgets, let's first sketch a design for the app &mdash; so we know what we're aiming for.

 <div class="excalidraw">
 --8<-- "docs/images/stopwatch.excalidraw.svg"